Brain2000/ADODB.NET/README.md

 # ADODB.NET
 Fully managed .NET rendition of ADODB Connections/Recordsets/Commands with both client and server side cursors.

+So why not just use the built in ADODB COM object?
+It crashes from time to time if using multiple threads.
+Even if each created instance stays on its own thread and is not shared, it will still crash.

+This version is rock solid.
+Note: it doesn't mean this is thread safe where you can pass instances between threads and call the functions simultaneously, as the underlying ADO.NET is also not thread safe in this fashion.
+You can have 1000 threads creating their own instances simultaneously and there will not be any crashing.
+Or a thread can hand an instance to another thread, so long as the original thread does not call any functions simultaneously with the secondary thread!

 # Example:
 ```
 using (var DB = new ADODB.Connection())